|What is a cleft palate and hair lip? Causes Symptoms Diagnosis Treatment|

 Secondary cleft: Includes the hard palate and sometimes the soft palate.

 The exact cause isn’t known, but it is believed that it may be an inherited disorder.
 It is more common in some breeds, including Siamese and brachycephalic breeds such as Persians.
 Other possible causes may include:

 The severity of a cleft palate can range in severity from mild to lethal.
-Females are more commonly affected than males.
+There is a higher incidence in female cats.

-A cleft palate is a serious, life-threatening condition in the kitten and needs to be treated urgently.
+A cleft palate is a serious, life-threatening condition in the kitten which requires urgent treatment.
 In many cases, the breeder/owner may not be aware there is a problem, but notice the kitten is having difficulty suckling and growing poorly.
-Any kitten who is failing to thrive should be seen by a veterinarian immediately.
+Any kitten who is failing to thrive should see a veterinarian urgently.

-A cleft palate may not be noticed by the pet owner, breeder.
+- A cleft palate may not be noticed by the pet owner, breeder.
 Cleft lips are generally more noticeable as they are on the outside of the face.
-You may observe a nostril which is shaped incorrectly or see the split in the lip.
+You may observe an abnormal nostril shape or see the split in the lip.